paul-hammant/simple_merkle_tree_demo/README.md

 ```

 That one just runs in a loop.
 Sure that's not exactly friendly to the host machine, but this is only a proof of concept.

+## Rust port

+There's a Rust port of this going on [here](https://github.com/paul-hammant/merkle-rust)